mzattera/v4j/docs/007/index.md

 ** Unless differently noted, this pages uses the Slot alphabet to transliterate Voynich words. **

 I created a graph where nodes are charters in their slots; e.g. "1_o" represent character 'o' in slot number 1.
-The slots considered here are first part of regular and separable words.

-After that, I connected node A with node B if there is a term (regular or separable) in the Voynich where character B follows directly character A;
+After that, I connected node A with node B if there is a regular term in the Voynich where character B follows directly character A;
 the connection is a directed edge with a weight equal the number of terms where the characters are connected.
 For visualization purposes I remove all edges with a weight less than 10.